jaiswal-aditi/jaiswal-aditi.github.io/essays/Final-project-idea.md

 4. Footer
 5. Calendar Page

+## Use Case

+The new user logs in and looks for the specific event section they are interested in.
+They can then see the events posted by other people and the dates they are available and if it matches with the new user's interest they can submit a form and schedule it.

 ## Beyond the basics

 1. Can extend this idea to plan a trip to other islands